sfergusond/Running2Win-Strava-Importer/README.md

 1. Download this repository (green button in the upper right, choose ZIP option)

 2. Unzip the repository into its own folder on your computer.

 3. Make sure you have Python3 downloaded and installed: see https://www.python.org/downloads/ (*make sure you download the installer executable, then run the installer once it finishes downloading. __Don't try to download the Python file directly__*)

 4. Open a command terminal within the folder you unzipped the repository files.
 See intructions for Windows and Mac: https://www.groovypost.com/howto/open-command-window-terminal-window-specific-folder-windows-mac-linux/

 5. Install pip.
-First, copy the following into the command terminal you just opened and hit ENTER on your keyboard:
+First, copy (__if CTRL+V does something weird, right-clicking will paste the copied text instead__) the following into the command terminal you just opened and hit ENTER on your keyboard:
 ```
 curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
 ```